Rashmi-RR/MNIST---NN/README.md

     Output Layer: 10 units (for 10 digit classes), Softmax activation Use Cases:

-      Handwritten Digit Classification: This model can classify handwritten digits, useful in various digit recognition tasks (e.g., postal code recognition).
+      Handwritten Digit Classification:
-    Image Classification: The model architecture can be adapted for other image classification problems.
-    Learning Tool: This project is a useful starting point for learning deep learning concepts such as neural networks, image processing, and classification tasks.
+    Image Classification: The model architecture can be adapted for other IC Learning Tool: This project is a useful starting point for learning deep learning concepts such as neural networks, image processing, and classification tasks.